-Nepotism means hiring, granting employment benefits, or giving other favoritism based on the identity of a person's family member.
-Anti-nepotism rules do not implicate familial status discrimination, because anti-nepotism rules involve the identity of the employees as relatives, not their status as parent, child, or spouse.
-The Public Officers Law provides that a State employee may not control or influence decisions to hire, fire, supervise or discipline a family member.
+Nepotism means hiring, granting employment benefits, or other favoritism based on the identity of a person's spouse or other relative.
+The Public Officers Law provides that a State employee may not control or influence decisions to hire, fire, supervise or discipline a spouse or other relative.
 Moreover, other acts of nepotism not specifically governed by this provision may violate more general conflict of interest provisions in the New York ethics statutes.

-What is familial status discrimination?
+Such anti-nepotism rules do not implicate marital status discrimination.
+What is marital status discrimination?